 8. Digital Marketing Features

-Your eCommerce solution is incomplete without the marketing capabilities for the audience.
-Things such as search engine optimization, social media integration, paid search optimization, and affiliate marketing are the techniques that will drive visitors to your website.
-Therefore, make sure that the eCommerce solution you are building has effective online marketing capabilities such as:
+Your custom eCommerce solution is complete with the marketing capabilities for the audience.
+Search engine optimization, social media integration, paid search optimization, and affiliate marketing are the techniques that will drive visitors to your website.
+Therefore, make sure that the custom eCommerce solution you are building has effective online marketing capabilities such as –

 To keep track of the visitors’ behavior, you need to have a strong web analytics integration on your eCommerce website.
-Without web analytics, you’ll have no idea what’s happening on your website, how the customers are using your site, and what changes you can make to improve their user experience.
+Without web analytics, you’ll have no idea what’s happening on your website, how customers use it, and what changes you can make to improve their user experience.
 You can start with tools like Google Analytics and Hotjar to map your conversion rate optimization.